ispras/qdt/README.md

 The target list is shorted to speed up consequent building.
 QDT is not limited to i386 CPU architecture.

-It is time to get QDT.
+It is time to get QDT itself.
 Note that, several dependencies of QDT are embedded as submodules.

 ```bash